 Pocatello is a somewhat ethnically-diverse city.
 The people who call Pocatello home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pocatello residents report their race to be White, followed by Asian.
-Important ancestries of people in Pocatello include German, Irish, Italian, and Swedish.
+Important ancestries of people in Pocatello include German, Irish, Italian, and Scottish.

 The most common language spoken in Pocatello is English.
 Other important languages spoken here include Spanish and Arabic.